 To find relevant sites, you can conduct a link gap analysis with an SEO tool like Moz’s Link Explorer.

 You’ll get a list of sites that are linking to your competitors but not to you.
-This should help you pinpoint easy link-building opportunities because of two reasons:
+This should help you pinpoint easy link-building opportunities because these sites have already demonstrated an interest in your niche.

-After you finish your analysis, you’ll have a list of sites that are good candidates for hosting your backlinks.
+After you finish your analysis, you’ll have a list of sites that are good candidates for your link placements.
+Now what?

-One way to assess a site’s quality is to establish its DA and DR scores.
+One way to assess a site’s quality is to estimate its DA and DR scores.
 We’ve explained what they are in the section on link building pricing scales.

-To discover these scores, you can use Ahrefs and Moz.
+To discover these scores, you can use Ahrefs, Semrush, or Moz.
 Simply enter the URL you want to examine:

-Drip dates are the dates on which you’ll introduce the backlinks you’ve built or bought.
+Drip dates are the specific dates when the backlinks you’ve built or purchased go live, and you should plan them in advance.

-That’s why you should release your backlinks slowly and methodically over time.
+That’s why you should release or build your backlinks slowly and methodically over time.
 So, again, plan your drip dates.

 What you can do is switch to another seller or, better yet, hire an expert who will assess the link quality for you.